Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweigNYC.rst

 #.
 Another preprocessing plugin needed is to create the building wall
    heights and aspect.
 Open *UMEP -> Pre-Processor -> Urban geometry -> Wall height and aspect* and use the settings as shown below.
+QGIS scales loaded rasters by a *cumulative count out* approach (98%).
+As the height and aspect layers are filled with zeros where no wall are present it might appear as there is no walls identified.
+Rescale your results to see the wall identified (*Layer Properties > Style*).

     .. figure:: /images/SOLWEIG_wallgeight_solweig.png
        :alt:  None